ReylordDev/threaded-knn/README.md

 * check with big data if long conversions are bad
 * rename file name in comments and prints
 * there are small number errors compared to examples
+  * incorrect counting of correct class in low ks?
+* refactor classification